emilytsai/music-158a-midterm/README.md

 ### RUNNING THE PROGRAM

 1. Open `maxFile.maxpat`.
+Make sure the `ezdac~` sound is turned on and the `gain~` volume is adjusted accordingly.

 2. In Terminal, `cd ~\music158-midterm` into the main project directory and run `python run.py arg1 *arg2 *arg3 *arg4`, with up to four arguments (four taxis) that correspond to the CSV file(s) you wish to run the program with.
 (Note: `arg1` is required, `*arg2 *arg3 *arg4` are optional.)

+* NOTE: Later versions of Python are not compatible with `OSC.py`; use the `python` command and not `python2` or `python3` commands.

-Example: `python run.py output4.csv output3.csv output1.csv output2.csv` or `python run.py output2.csv output3.csv`
+* Example: `python run.py output2.csv output1.csv output3.csv output4.csv` OR `python run.py output2.csv output1.csv`

 3. To end the program early, use keyboard command `CONTROL + C` in the Terminal.
 To clear any remaining sounds after halting the program, run `python reset.py` in Terminal to reset the UDP sockets until the next call to the program.

-* NOTE: Later versions of Python are not compatible with `OSC.py`; use the `python` command and not `python2` or `python3` commands.

 ### ABOUT